Why Does My Dog Bark at Other Dogs?

 If barking comes with lunging, snapping, guarding, panic when alone, sudden change, or children in the scene, treat it as a safety and stress signal first.

-Begin by changing the setup: add distance, block rehearsal, lower trigger intensity, and reward quiet noticing before asking for obedience.
+Begin by changing the setup: add distance, block rehearsal, make the sound or view easier, and reward quiet noticing before asking for obedience.

 Visit training basicsCommon questions